-The movie starts with Shideh trying to re-enter medical school after time away while raising her young daughter.
+The movie begins with Shideh trying to re-enter medical school after time away while raising her young daughter.
 The trouble is, she also was part of a left-wing counter-revolution group, and the government is punishing her for her past associations, refusing her re-admission.
-Her life gets further confined as her husband Araj (Bobby Naderi) is summoned to military medical service, leaving her alone in their apartment with her daughter Dorsa (Avin Manshadi) right when Iraqi missiles begin to rain down on Tehran.
-So she is physically, emotionally, and professionally trapped.
+Her life gets further confined as her husband Araj (Bobby Naderi) is summoned to military medical service.
+She is now alone in their apartment with her daughter Dorsa (Avin Manshadi).
+The timing is awful as Iraqi missiles begin to rain down on Tehran.
+Consequently, Shideh is physically, emotionally, and professionally trapped.

-Her relationship with her daughter is strained, as Dorsa clearly is a daddy’s girl, but as he leaves, he reminds her that he has left her a doll to keep her company.
-A creepy boy moves into the apartment building and starts telling Dorsa that there are djinn, evil air spirits, who have also taken up residence in the apartment building.
-Dorsa tells Shideh, and mom consoles daughter that djinn aren’t real.
+Her relationship with her daughter is strained, as Dorsa is a daddy’s girl.
+As Araj leaves, he reminds her that he has left her a doll to keep her company.
+A creepy boy moves into the apartment building and starts telling Dorsa that there are djinn, evil air spirits, who have also taken up residence there.
+Dorsa tells Shideh about the djinn.
+Shideh consoles her daughter that djinn aren’t real.
 (Jinx!)
 However, Simple little things begin to suggest the presence of the spirits.
 Things go missing.
 Dorsa’s doll.
 Shideh’s contraband Jane Fonda Workout tape (Sinful!)
-The apartment building is soon thereafter struck by a missile, which fortunately does not detonate, but sends most of the tenants fleeing the building for safer locations away from the City.
+A missile soon thereafter strikes the apartment building.
+Fortunately, it does not detonate, but the shock sends most apartment tenants fleeing the building for safer locations away from the City.

-The spirits begin manifesting themselves more aggressively, and eventually, when it is just Dorsa and Shideh in the building, they really assert themselves.
-As is the case in many films of this type, the initial signs are manifested in near-dreams, or hallucinations… or are they?
+The spirits begin manifesting more aggressively.
+Eventually, when it is just Dorsa and Shideh in the building, they assert themselves.
+As is the case in many films of this type, the initial signs are manifested in near-dreams or hallucinations… or are they?
 Like almost all ghost movies, the buildup is slow and has an exponential curve applied to it.
 As a result, the entire first half of the film plays out as a drama, with only the slightest hint of the mysterious.
-The intensity of the closing stanza is a fantastic and intense panicky rush, and the scary certainly pay off down the stretch.
+The intensity of the closing stanza is a fantastic and intense panicky rush, and the scares certainly pay off down the stretch.

 All of the intensity of the finale would have been a waste, had not the drama in the beginning been so compelling.
 Under the Shadow succeeds mightily in Eric’s rule #1.
 I cared about the protagonists.
 Sure, Shideh and Dorsa were occasionally frustrating, but they were very humanly so.
 They were entirely empathetic, and your heart breaks for Shideh’s plight.
 Ultimately, this is a film about frustration and oppression.
-Shideh’s dreams in ashes, her home crumbling around her, her husband away, and her daughter frightfully ill for no good reason.
-The inability to leave the house without being stopped by armed soldiers.
+Shideh’s dreams are in ashes, her home crumbling around her, her husband away, and her daughter frightfully ill for no good reason.
 Rashidi is hugely compelling in this role, and Anvari gave her a meaty role to dive into.

-The film was shot in Amman, Jordan, and I wonder if this film will ever show in Iran.
-It has a strong cultural subtext, about the suppression of the individual spirit by the Theocracy, with little nods to wearing the hijab and female modesty.
-I am also now compelled to see A Girl Walk Home Alone at Night, another Iranian horror movie of much acclaim.
-(Though, again, not filmed in Iran… but in Taft, California) and a third film, Zar, which was another well-received horror flick from 2017.
+The film was shot in Amman, Jordan, which makes it doubtful that this film will ever be shown in Iran.
+It has a strong cultural subtext.
+The suppression of the individual spirit by the Theocracy, with little nods to wearing the hijab and female modesty.
+If you find this film as interesting as I did, go see A Girl Walk Home Alone at Night, another Iranian horror movie of much acclaim.
+(Though, again, not filmed in Iran… but in Taft, California) and a third film, Zar, another well-received horror flick from 2017.
 Also, it is hard not to think of the plight of Syria when watching this movie.
 The horrors of war in a djinn’s wrapper.

 Under the Shadow is Rated PG-13, and is available for rent on Amazon Prime, iTunes, Netflix, and Vudu.